yashChouriya/bubblez-ai-instantly/server/README.md

-# chat-gpt-celery-flask

-A sample implementation of a chatbot using Flask, Celery, and GPT-3.

 ## Overview

-This repository demonstrates how to create a simple chatbot by combining the power of Flask, Celery, and GPT-3.
+This repository demonstrates how to create a simple chatbot by combining the power of Flask, Celery, GPT-3 and Superpowered-AI.
 Flask is used as the web framework to handle HTTP requests and responses, Celery is used as the task queue to run GPT-3 requests asynchronously, and GPT-3 is used as the language generation model to generate text based on the prompts provided by the user.

 ## Requirements